nglaeser/CRIME-attack/README.md

 ## Dependencies

 * nginx with SSL compression: for example nginx 1.0.6
-* a vulnerable browser: Chrome v xx on a virtual machine running Ubuntu 14.04.
+* a vulnerable browser: Chrome v 15.0.0875.0 on a virtual machine running Ubuntu 14.04.

 ## Set Up